ChiragRupani/ChiragRupani/README.md

 ### Hi there 👋

+I am Chirag.
+I am full stack software developer.

+🔭 I’m currently working on the Progressive Web App for the client using Asp.Net Core, React, TypeScript and T-SQL.

+🤔 I'm interested in Software Development, Software Architecture and Design, Clean Code, analysing and debugging solutions.

 <!--
 **ChiragRupani/ChiragRupani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.